 It could essentially work like "smoke in your eyes" in darkness.
 Thus darkness would still be an issue, but a lesser one with the cats eye spell.Drool wrote: ↑October 24th, 2018, 6:51 pmI like the Darkness idea.
 Since it's not a light spell, it should have some special interaction with that.
 Hell, I could almost see an argument for it piercing Darkness, but that might make it too powerful.

 Of course, you eventually just use BASP because it's so much more convenient.

-For all discussion on all the previous Bard's Tale games: the classic 1980s games (Bard's Tale, II: Destiny Knight, & III: Thief of Fate) & the humorous Bard's Tale (2004) spin off.
+For all discussion on all the previous The Bard's Tale games: the classic 1980's games (The Bard's Tale II: Destiny Knight, & III: Thief of Fate) & the humorous The Bard's Tale (2004) spin off.

 Moderator: Bard Hall Bouncers

 - Joined: February 20th, 2018, 4:02 pm

 I missed if you tried this already...
 Did you try opengl mode? we had some luck with another user that was getting crashes when running under DirectX, but worked fine in opengl.